rainydevzz/rainydevzz/README.md

 💬 Ask me about databases and some other backend things.\
 📫 How to reach me: On Discord (Rainy~#2571) or On Instagram (rainy.dev)\
 😄 Pronouns: Any\
-⚡ Fun fact: I'm also an Amateur VA.
+⚡ Fun fact: I'm also an Amateur VA

 #### Tools I Know